Haunted Independence, Missouri

 Harry S. Truman House in Independence, Missouri by the Historic American Buildings Survey.

-Truman House – President Truman is said still to spend time in his old home in Independence.
+Truman House – President Truman is said to still spend time in his old home in Independence.
 Witnesses have reported seeing him lounging in the living room, and the smell of his favorite brandy can often be detected.
 Truman House is located at 219 N. Delaware in Independence.

-© Kathy Weiser-Alexander/Legends of America, updated November 2021.
+© Kathy Alexander/Legends of America, updated September 2025.

 Also See: